 Mauricio and his Midwestern family need your help to be reunited.

 Congress needs to be aware of atrocious injustices and hear everyone expects the federal government treat all adoptees as Americans.
-Send legislators a personal message on an ePostcard today!
+Send legislators a message on the petition.

 Share your own story (adoptees without citizenship, parent(s) of adoptee(s) without citizenship, spouses and children of adoptees without citizenship, etc) Email Sung.Cho@adopteerightscampaign.org (Please write “Story Collection” in the Subject line).